-The introduction of Vec2Text, a technique for inverting text embeddings, has raised serious privacy concerns within dense retrieval systems utilizing text embeddings, including those provided by OpenAI and Cohere.
-This threat comes from the ability for a malicious attacker with access to text embeddings to reconstruct the original text.
+The emergence of Vec2Text --- a method for text embedding inversion --- has raised serious privacy concerns for dense retrieval systems which use text embeddings, such as those offered by OpenAI and Cohere.
+This threat comes from the ability for a malicious attacker with access to embeddings to reconstruct the original text.

-In this paper, we investigate various aspects of embedding models that could influence the recoverability of text using Vec2Text.
-Our exploration involves factors such as distance metrics, pooling functions, bottleneck pre-training, training with noise addition, embedding quantization, and embedding dimensions – aspects not previously addressed in the original Vec2Text paper.
-Through a thorough analysis of these factors, our aim is to gain a deeper understanding of the critical elements impacting the trade-offs between text recoverability and retrieval effectiveness in dense retrieval systems.
-This analysis provides valuable insights for practitioners involved in designing privacy-aware dense retrieval systems.
-Additionally, we propose a straightforward fix for embedding transformation that ensures equal ranking effectiveness while mitigating the risk of text recoverability.
+In this paper, we investigate various factors related to embedding models that may impact text recoverability via Vec2Text.
+We explore factors such as distance metrics, pooling functions, bottleneck pre-training, training with noise addition, embedding quantization, and embedding dimensions, which were not considered in the original Vec2Text paper.
+Through a comprehensive analysis of these factors, our objective is to gain a deeper understanding of the key elements that affect the trade-offs between the text recoverability and retrieval effectiveness of dense retrieval systems, offering insights for practitioners designing privacy-aware dense retrieval systems.
+We also propose a simple embedding transformation fix that guarantees equal ranking effectiveness while mitigating the recoverability risk.

-Furthermore, we extend the application of Vec2Text to the separate task of corpus poisoning, where, theoretically, Vec2Text presents a more potent threat compared to previous attack methods.
-Notably, Vec2Text does not require access to the dense retriever's model parameters and can efficiently generate numerous adversarial passages.

-In summary, this study highlights the potential threat posed by Vec2Text to existing dense retrieval systems, while also presenting effective methods to patch and strengthen such systems against such risks.
+Overall, this study reveals that Vec2Text could pose a threat to current dense retrieval systems, but there are some effective methods to patch such systems\footnote{Code available at \url{https://github.com/ielab/vec2text-dense_retriever-threat}}.